Home Best Places in the Fraser Valley The Resort Town of Harrison Hot Springs The World-Famous Harrison Tulip Festival

 Harrison Tulip Festival

 The new Harrison Tulip Festival is very similar to the Chilliwack Tulip Festival, just in a different and even more beautiful location.
-The new farm is further from Vancouver, but in an even more spectacular spot!
-It’s totally worth the drive!
+The new farm is further from Vancouver, but in an even more spectacular spot.
+It’s totally worth the drive.

-Last year the Harrison Tulip Festival received an amazing award at the World Tulip Summit in the Netherlands.
-They were recognized as the “World’s best Instagrammable Tulip Farm”!
-Wow!
-That’s a world-wide competition, and it beat out farms in the Netherlands which are famous for their tulips!
-That’s how impressive this place is!
+A couple of years ago the Harrison Tulip Festival received an amazing award at the World Tulip Summit in the Netherlands.
+It was recognized as the “World’s Best Instagrammable Tulip Farm.”
+That’s a worldwide competition, and it beat out farms in the Netherlands which are famous for their tulips.
+That’s how impressive this place is.
 And seeing it in person is even better than seeing it in pictures.
-The two experiences don’t compare.

 Visit harrisontulipfest.com for the festival’s official website.